 Plug-n-Play Part – 4: How Fast I need to Charge my xEV & DC Fast Charging Global Battle

-Considering initial cost not much of a concern at this moment, infact the biggest hurdle for mass adoption of is “Consumer Sentiments”, the fear among xEVs users of being running out of fuel before reaching the destination or the precious time which gets wasted while re-charging their xEV batteries.
-The phrase precedes innovation” hold true everywhere, charging infra and within that choices for technologies like “AC Level -1 & Level -2 Charging,“DC Fast Charging” or “Battery Swapping” will definitely drive the of India’s critical mission of 100% electric mobility by 2030.
+Considering initial cost not much of a concern at this moment, infact the biggest hurdle for mass adoption of electric vehicles is “Consumer Sentiments”, the fear among xEVs users of being running out of fuel before reaching the destination or the precious time which gets wasted while re-charging their xEV batteries.
+The phrase“Infrastructure precedes innovation” hold true everywhere, charging infra and within that choices for technologies like “AC Level -1 & Level -2 Charging,“DC Fast Charging” or “Battery Swapping” will definitely drive the future of India’s critical mission of 100% electric by 2030.

 What exactly is charger & how fast one need to charge?